-The neighborhoods to the east of Biscayne Boulevard have undertaken several traffic-calming measures. which help bicyclists travel safely within the immediate neighborhood.
+The neighborhoods to the east of Biscayne Boulevard have undertaken traffic-calming several measures. which help bicyclists travel safely within the immediate neighborhood.
 Standard "wave" bicycle parking racks are present in Morningside Park and in Legion Park although they are not well located/distributed within each site.